 Director of Communications

 The result was a dynamic school campaign called “Be the Change.”
-Led by youth motivational speaker Koran Bolden and done in partnership with students and staff, Be the Change strived to help students understand that they could take action to better their well-being and mental health despite many things outside of their control.
+Led by youth motivational speaker Koran Bolden and done in partnership with students and staff, Be the Change strived to help students understand that they could take action to better their well-being and mental health despite many factors outside of their control.

 Be the Change was timed to prepare students for the summer months when most don’t have the safety net of teachers and school-based services and may be challenged with difficult decisions and home situations that can impact physical and mental health.
 The past year was tough and demanded action and empowerment for our students, said Gary Spiller, executive director of student services and innovation.

 “Our students are smart and resilient, but they are also emotionally tired.
 The demands on them, the worries, and the trauma regarding COVID and world events call for special attention to their wellness.
 They needed tools and support to empower them, particularly over the summer,” Spiller said.

 As part of that effort, the high school conducted its first-ever wellness fair on May 20 in the school cafeteria during lunchtime, complete with snacks, Be the Change T-shirts and bags, a DJ, and Bolden as the emcee.
 The upbeat event enabled students to visit community organizations that offered resources such as summer jobs, mental and medical health services, student wellness activities, and food and housing support to ensure basic needs.
 Traffic was heavy at all of the information booths, and students came away with brochures, phone numbers and referrals.